Isaiah 42 – The Servant’s Song

 Behold, the former things have come to pass,

 Before they spring forth I tell you of them.”

 b.
 I, the LORD, have called You in righteousness, and will hold Your hand: Specifically, this is a promise from the LORD to the Servant – Jesus Christ.
-What encouragement Jesus must have received from passages like this when He faced difficult and trying times during His earthly ministry!
+Jesus must have received remarkable encouragement from passages like this when He faced difficult and trying times during His earthly ministry.

 i.
 Called You in righteousness: “Because there was nothing unholy or unrighteous in My calling, You can be confident that the calling will be fulfilled.”

 ii.
 Will hold Your hand: “I am with You always, to love and guide You.
 I will never leave You.
 I am holding Your hand all the time!”

 iii.
 I will keep You: “You will not get lost or left behind.
 I am always there to watch over You and keep You.”

 iv.
 And give You as a covenant to the people, as a light to the Gentiles: “You will fulfill the purpose I have called You to.
 You will bring salvation, not only to Your people, but also to those afar off, who seem beyond salvation.”